 All estimates are exclusive of VAT and are based on current official fees and our current charging tariffs.
 It is difficult to estimate accurately the cost of prosecuting an application, because it is difficult to predict in advance, the nature of any objections that the IP Office (or third party) might raise in respect of a given patent application.
 Typical costs from filing to entry into the National Phase are £4.5k to £6k.
+Costs on entry into the National Phase are typically £1K-£5k per country with prosecution costs being of the same order of magnitude.

-Costs on entry into the National Phase are typically £1k-55k per country with prosecution costs being of the same order of magnitude.
-The cost of obtaining patent protection in US, five European countries, and two other countries might be of the order of £40k-£55k.
+Costs on endy into the Matorial Priase are typicarly 21K+25K per County with prosecution costs being of the same order of magnitude The cost of obtaining pattern protection in US, five European countries, and two other countries might be of the order of £40K+£55K.
 After grant of patents, it is necessary to pay regular renewal fees.